Topical Transplantation of Bone Marrow Mesenchymal Stem Cells Enhances Regeneration of Deeper Skin Wounds

 TLDR Bone marrow stem cells improve healing of deep skin wounds.

-The study investigated the effect of green fluorescent protein-labeled bone marrow mesenchymal stem cells (BM-MSCs/GFP) on wound healing in a model with varying wound depths using 120 Sprague Dawley rats.
-The results showed that BM-MSCs/GFP transplantation significantly improved the regeneration of deeper wounds compared to the control group.
-In the BM-MSCs/GFP group, regeneration extended to the opening site of the sebaceous duct at the hair follicle, resembling normal skin with less wound contraction.
-Additionally, the expression of vascular endothelial growth factor (VEGF) and the number of blood vessels were significantly higher in the BM-MSCs/GFP group, indicating enhanced healing.
+The study investigated the effects of topical transplantation of bone marrow mesenchymal stem cells labeled with green fluorescent protein (BM-MSCs/GFP) on wound healing in a model using 120 Sprague Dawley rats.
+The research aimed to assess wound regeneration at varying depths, from epidermal to full-thickness dermal loss.
+Results showed that BM-MSCs/GFP transplantation significantly improved the regeneration of deeper wounds, extending the regeneration depth from the infundibulum apex (control group) to the opening site of the sebaceous duct at the hair follicle level.
+This group also exhibited normal skin appearance and less wound contraction compared to controls.
+Additionally, the BM-MSCs/GFP group had higher expression of vascular endothelial growth factor (VEGF) and an increased number of blood vessels, indicating enhanced angiogenesis.
+These findings suggested that BM-MSCs/GFP could effectively promote deeper wound healing and reduce scarring.